How much money will you need to retire comfortably in Canada?

 Well, it is not too late.
 Look beyond your RRSP numbers.
 How much do you have in your TFSA?
 How much is your employment pension worth?
 How much do you expect to receive in government pensions – OAS, GIS, and CPP?

-With a 20+ year investment timeframe, you should be taking reasonable risks in your investment portfolio.
+With a 20+ year investment timeframe, you should take reasonable risks in your investment portfolio.

 If you are just beginning to invest, you may need to double up your savings rate – think 15%, 20%, or even higher.